Vincit/objection.js/doc/includes/RECIPES.md

 ## PostgreSQL "returning" tricks

-> Insert and return the data in 1 query:
+> Insert and return a Model instance in 1 query:

 ```js
 Person